World Literatures

 WLT 400 Special Studies (1-4 Credits)

 Readings in the original language (or in certain cases translations) of literary texts read in or closely related to a course taken with a faculty member appointed in comparative literature.
-Admission by permission of the instructor and the program director.
-Students are encouraged to contact the instructor during the prior semester, and proposals must be submitted in writing to the director by the end of the first week of classes.
+Students are encouraged to contact the instructor during the prior semester.
+Instructor permission required.

 Fall, Spring

-Requirements: The same as those for the major, with the addition of a thesis to be written in both semesters of the senior year.
+Prerequisites: Requirements for the major.
+This course is a thesis to be written in both semesters of the senior year.
 A full draft of the thesis is due the first Friday of March.
 The final draft is due mid-April, to be followed by an oral presentation and discussion of the thesis.
 For more detailed requirements, see the WLT website, at the end of the list of courses.
+Department permission required.